4I5A0777.jpg

 Weaving a Web of Human Nature

-PROGRAM PHILISOPHY:
+PROGRAM PHILOSOPHY:

 Our program bridges leading paradigms in modern psychology, drawing from select modalities to help students develop a more integrated and complete understanding of human nature.